 34.)
 Visit your local libraries.
 Libraries have so much to offer: fun programming, events, books, and movies to check out.
 Find all Des Moines Public Libraries events here.
 West Des Moines, Waukee, Grimes, Urbandale, Johnston, Altoona, and other surrounding communities all have great programming events for kids of all ages.

 35.)
 Community centers.
 Pioneer Columbus Community Recreation Center has Imagination Playschool toys, Valley Community Center has a playground, and Grimes Community Complex has a gym, toys, climbing toys, and more.

 43.)
-Iowa Hall of Pride (Des Moines, Ia).
+Iowa Hall of Pride (Des Moines, Iowa).
 An interactive museum that gives kids and adults a chance to learn about those who have excelled in sport, on the stage, and as great ambassadors of their communities.

 46.)
-World Food Prize Hall of Laureates (Des Moines, Ia).
+World Food Prize Hall of Laureates (Des Moines, Iowa).
 Walk through the historic building to see exhibits that showcase how agriculture has helped in the fight against world hunger. * There are some very powerful exhibits here, so be prepared to speak to your children about what they are seeing.

 50.)
-Jester Park Sleigh Ride (Granger, Ia).
+Jester Park Sleigh Ride (Granger, Iowa).
 Not just for the holiday season, but whenever there are at least 6 inches of snow on the ground.
 Make it a special time with blankets and hot chocolate.

 About the Author

 Ashlen Sheaffer is a proud Des Moines resident who was born and raised here.